ppekko/tinyhelloworld-linux/README.md

 ![banner](./brand/banner.png)
 # tinyhelloworld Linux

-A hello world program that compiles into 940 bytes.
+A C Hello World program that compiles into 940 bytes.

 You will need to have [sstrip](https://github.com/aunali1/super-strip "sstrip") installed on your system for this to compile.